pdfpythonhub/Build-a-PDF-Inspector/README.md

 [Pre-enrol for free here](https://payhip.com/b/Aj1iX) to receive each new tutorial by email as it's published and be notified when the complete course is released.

-This tutorial originally appeared on [PDF Python Hub](https://payhip.com/PDFPythonHub/blog/news).
+These tutorials originally appeared on [PDF Python Hub](https://payhip.com/PDFPythonHub/blog/news).
 We publish beginner-friendly Python and PDF tutorials, complete learning paths, and Google Colab notebooks.